YantraQA/java-assignments/README.md

-# java-assignments
+# Java Assignments

 This repository contains assignments over different topics on core java.
+For training purposes.

 ---